 The most common situation when this happens is with a diabetic who forgot to take his/her insulin shots or who isn’t making enough insulin to counter the rise in blood sugar levels.
 This situation is called Diabetic Ketoacidosis and is the reason diabetics are asked to be extra cautious when it comes to ketosis.

-- Coconut oil: This is a potent source of MCTs that boosts ketone levels, improve ketosis and weight loss.
+Coconut oil: This is a potent source of MCTs that boosts ketone levels, improves ketosis and weight loss.

-- Berries: These fruits contain a lot of fiber and little carbs, promoting digestion and health.
+Berries: These fruits contain a lot of fiber and few carbs, promoting digestion and health.

 Are There Tests That Measure Ketosis?